Director (Advanced Inflammatory Bowel Disease Fellowship)

 The fellow will receive well-rounded clinical and research experience in IBD.

 Advanced Inflammatory Bowel Disease Fellowship Program Leadership

 Advanced Inflammatory Bowel Disease Fellowship Core Faculty

-Associate Professor of Medicine; Director of Clinical Research, Yale Inflammatory Bowel Disease Program; Vice Chief of Clinical Research, Digestive Diseases
+Associate Professor of Medicine (Digestive Diseases); Director of Clinical Research, Yale Inflammatory Bowel Disease Program; Vice Chief of Clinical Research, Digestive Diseases